aspentng/aspen-portfolio-2021/_data/blog/2021-02-28-uncar-customizing-the-autonomous-vehicle-ride-experience.md

 date: 2021-01-30T02:51:52.389Z
 summary: An app that helps to drive adoption of the inevitable rise of self-driving vehicles.
-title: Uncar - Customizing the Autonomous Vehicle Ride Experience
+title: Customizing the Autonomous Vehicle Ride Experience
 duration: February 2020 - May 2020 (3 months)
 roles: Product Designer, Design Researcher
 projectabout: With the imminent rise of autonomous vehicles, how can we help